-While cherry blossoms may be Japan’s most famous spring flower, it is by no means the only one!
+While the cherry blossom may be Japan’s most famous spring flower, it is by no means the only one.
 In fact, you might find that you prefer the drapey purple plumes of fuji-no-hana (wisteria), or the bold pink shibazakura (moss phlox) that covers whole fields around Mt.
 Fuji (and elsewhere).

-And where there are flowers there are festivals.
+Where there are flowers, there are festivals.
 Some of the Tokyo flower festivals, like those held at shrines, have long traditions.
 Others are more contemporary and may include flowers not always associated with Japan (like tulips).
-Many have evening illuminations — for you to start taking advantage of warmer evenings.
+Many have evening illuminations — for you to start taking advantage of the warmer weather.

 Suggested Activity